Ebanflo42/Persistence/README.md

 Major TODOs:

 My objective is to get simplicial homology over the integers and integers modulo 2 working before I move on to persistent homology.
-There are a few things that could be causing the malfunctioning of simplicial homology:
-1) The most likely is that fact that, while the nth and (n+1)th boundary operators are being transformed to find the image of one in the basis of the kernel of the other, their product is not always the zero matrix.
-This is something I noticed in the result of imgInKerInt but I haven't been able to pinpoint what's causing it.
-2) For some reason, one of the test cases for computing the Smith normal form of an integer matrix has a sign flipped in one of the diagonal entries.
-I'm not sure why this is or whether or not it will affect the homology groups.
+However I have already implemented the construction of the Vietoris-Rips complex and its filtration.

+I believe I have narrowed down the location of the bug with simplicial homology.
+Computing simplicial homology depends on representing the image of one matrix (B) in the basis of the kernel of another matrix (A).
+To do this, A must be put into column eschelon form while the corresponding inverse row operations are performed on B. A fundamental constraint on these matrices based on the definition of homology is that AB=0, always.
+While debugging I found that this condition was violated after the matrices were passed through `elimRowIntWithInv`, so this is where I believe the problem to be.
+If it is, there is also a problem with the parallel counterpart: `elimRowIntWithInvPar`.

 Known unaccounted for edge-cases:
 1) If the algorithm for computing the Smith normal form of an integer matrix runs into a zero column and zero row which intersect each other along the diagonal, it will ignore this and move on, leaving a zero in the middle of the diagonal which shouldn't be there (unless all entries after it are zero) because it will never be able to divide the next diagonal entry.